SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

         "version": "v4"
     }
 }

 ```

+_Note: Ensure you select the top level `package.json` file - there's also one in the `db/` directory but that's not the one you want._

 To prepare the app for a multiple databases, change the content to:

 ```json
 "cds": {
     "requires": {